mrjens24/Latin102/Translation3.md

 He cleaned the dung from stall of King Augeas in one day, the greater part while Juppiter was helping; Because he let the river in, he washed all the dung.

+He brought back alive the

-Diomedes, King of Thrace, and his four horses which fed on human flesh he killed along with the slave Abderus.
+He killed Diomedes, King of Thrace, and his four horses who used to feed on human flesh with the slave Abderus.
 The horses' names were Podargus, Lampon, Xanthus, and Dinus.